 More Genetic Genealogy and Google Earth Gems

-Google Earth for Genealogy Video Training digital download.
-Also available (for a limited time) in its original 2-DVD format.
+- Google Earth for Genealogy Video Training digital download

-Are you a Genealogy Gems Premium member?
-Tune in to the newest Genealogy Gems Premium podcast, episode 131, for tips on how to run a more thorough genetic evaluation on those 4th cousin matches.
+- If you are a Genealogy Gems Premium member, Tune in to Genealogy Gems Premium podcast, episode 131, for tips on how to run a more thorough genetic evaluation on those 4th cousin matches.